 - Where the investment is held for at least seven years, the basis is increased by an additional 5% for a total of 15% of the capital gains invested.
 The increase to tax basis will reduce gain on disposition of the investment or upon automatic gain recognition on December 31, 2026.

-- Where the investment is held for at least ten years, any appreciation upon sale of the QOF interest is permanently deferred.
+- Where the investment is held for at least 10 years, any appreciation upon sale of the QOF interest is permanently deferred.

 On December 1, 2018, a taxpayer invests capital gains of $1,000 in a QOF and then sells the investment for $2,000 on December 31, 2030.
-Because the taxpayer held the investment for at least seven years, the taxpayer recognizes $850 in capital gains ($1,000 original gain less 15%, or $150) on December 31, 2026.
+The taxpayer held the investment for at least seven years, so the taxpayer recognizes $850 in capital gains—$1,000 original gain less 15%, or $150—on December 31, 2026.
 When the taxpayer sells the investment on December 31, 2030, the $1,000 of appreciation occurring during the term of the investment is permanently excluded from income tax.

 The Qualified Opportunity Fund